sidor2/resume-iac/README.md

     - the updated counter value is returned in JSON body

 - [ ] 11.
 Perform **Tests** on Python Code
-    - tests run on pytest framework, with lambda function imported locally to be tested
+    - tests run using `pytest` and `moto` frameworks for lambda testing locally
-    -
-    -
-    - requests module used to make calls to API URL endpoint
+    - `pytest` framework is used for testing CloudFormation template synthesis

 - [ ] 12.
 Configure Resources with **IaC**
     -